Request configuration for data actions

-Note: This article applies to the Adobe, AWS Lambda, Genesys Cloud, Google, Microsoft Dynamics 365, Salesforce, web services, and Zendesk data actions integrations.
+Note: This article applies to the AWS Lambda, Genesys Cloud, Google, Microsoft Dynamics 365, Salesforce, web services, and Zendesk data actions integrations.

 You can create custom actions for the data actions integrations.
 A custom action includes a request and a response in its configuration.
 For more information, see Create a custom action for integrations.